New Year’s Resolution 2022: Declutter

 - Start using an RSS feed –Save yourself from hours of browsing the Internet by setting up an RSS feed.
 With an RSS feed you will get notified when your favorite sites update, saving you plenty of internet surfing time while making sure you don’t miss out on the latest news.

-2. Declutter your Home
+2. Declutter Your Home

+Clutter in your home can just become visual noise.
 According to the LA Times, Americans have an average of 300,000 items in their homes.
 But decluttering your home does not have to be a daunting task.
 By following these simple steps you can have your home looking its best:

 - Ask yourself when you last used an item – If you haven’t touched something in the last year and it lacks sentimental value, you should get rid of it.